Welcome to CaravanVlogger’s Camping Le Soleil Caravan Site Review

 It is a big site down a road that you wouldn’t expect it to be, we went at the end of June and the site wasn’t full.
 However, as we were leaving it was certainly filling up.
 Like most sites it is only fully operational at the height of the season.
 For instance the shop wasn’t open all day for the first week, but for the second it was.

 Most staff on reception speak very good English and I never had an issue being understood, even when I tried to speak in French – bless them.

 The food and drink was not expensive and of good quality.
 They had a reasonable take away service and the restaurant had a nice outdoor area for dinning.
 Actually the staff on the take away were really nice and talkative, which was fun at times.
 Take away sold things like chicken, paella, chips.
 It worked like an Argos; you ordered your food paid for it and sat down awaiting your number to be called.
 It worked very well, although there were quite large queues on certain days.

-The site is a short drive from an Intermarche, which is a Hyper and is HUGE and we love it.
+The site is a short drive from an Intermarche, which is a hyper market and is HUGE and we love it.
 Neither of us are big shoppers, but we do tend to spend too much time and money in there.
 It has a fish section alone is about as big as our local Co Op..

 Camping Le Soleil Caravan Site Review – Toilet Blocks

 Wow.
 Now, the thing is, we have a thing about toilet blocks.
 We are CAMC members mainly because their toilet facilities are spot on, most of the time.
 On our way down to Argelès-sur-Mer we stopped on two sites which made me want to just use our caravan shower, not something we’ve ever done.
 But these toilets and showers were spotless.
 In fact at one point I said to Mandy that I wished they’d stop cleaning them as I need to use them!
 They were absolutely spotless and considering the amount of kids around, they deserve some kind of medal.
 There seemed to be staff constantly cleaning them.